Comparison 11 min read

 The native OnlyFans dashboard is fine for a creator managing their own account.
 For an agency running five, ten, or twenty accounts simultaneously, it is nearly unusable as a data source.
 You are clicking through individual creator dashboards, manually copying numbers into spreadsheets, and trying to build a coherent picture of cross-account performance from data that is siloed by design.

-Our breaking point came when we tried to do a cohort analysis of subscriber churn across our roster.
-We wanted to know: which creators were retaining fans through month two at the highest rate, and what were they doing differently?
+Our breaking point: we tried to do a cohort analysis of subscriber churn across our roster.
+We wanted to know which creators were retaining fans through month two at the highest rate, and what they were doing differently.
 That question is trivially answerable if you have the data in a database.
 It is essentially impossible to answer manually across twelve accounts.

 The Four Providers We Evaluated